BohdanStarunskyi/ai_scenario_improver/README.md

 2. **Start Frontend**: `cd web && npm run dev` (Port 5173)
 3. **Open Browser**: Navigate to `http://localhost:5173`
 4. **Enter Your Idea**: Type your video concept and click "Generate Scenario"
-5. **Get Enhanced Script**: Watch as AI transforms your idea into a professional YouTube script
+5. **Get Enhanced Script**: Watch as AI transforms your idea into a professional script

 ## API Endpoints